-If you or someone you love is taking serious risks with alcohol, Zinnia Healing can help.
+If you or someone you love is taking serious risks with alcohol, Zinnia Health can help.
 We offer treatment for alcohol abuse to help individuals overcome addiction and get on the path to living a long, fulfilling life.
 Call our alcohol addiction hotline at (855) 430-9439 and get answers to your questions.

 How Much Alcohol is in Vanilla Extract?